WHJM: Radio Maria's AM station for Dayton/Springfield area

 According to a Springfield News-Sun story dated March 10, 2008, Radio Maria USA purchased WULM (the former WBLY) from Urban Light Ministries in Springfield, Ohio.
 The application for license transfer and purchase which took place on February 15, 2008 was granted FCC approval on April 16, 2008.
 The AM station acquisition now brings Radio Maria programming to Springfield, Dayton, Tipp City, Troy, Urbana and other communities in the Miami Valley not reached by WHJM's signal.
 WULM's signal also has the potential to reach east towards Columbus and west towards Richmond, Indiana along U.S. 40 and I-70.
-WULM is also simulcast for the north Dayton suberbs on FM translator W277AO at 103.3 FM in Enon.
+WULM is also simulcast for the north Dayton suburbs on FM translator W277AO at 103.3 FM in Enon.

 Radio Maria programming on WULM commenced on Saturday, May 31, 2008 at 12 noon local time.

 The WULM studio (formerly located at WIZE's transmitter site and now-vacated studio on Miracle Mile Road) is now located at the Father Boyle Center (the former parish convent) on Lagonda Avenue next to St. Bernard Parish east of downtown Springfield.

 Radio Maria now offers its audiostreaming though the iPhone, BlackBerry and Android mobile phone devices in addition to its own World Family Smartphone app and the TuneIn app for listeners outside of WHJM and WULM's signal area in addition to the Amazon Alexa device which can be accessed by the vocal command: "Alexa...Open Radio Maria." hence Radio Maria USA now has nationwide coverage outside the signal areas of its terrestrial stations.